-Current Good Manufacturing Practice (for medicinal products) is that part of Quality Assurance which ensures that Medicinal products are consistently produced and controlled to the quality standards appropriate to their intended use and as required by the marketing authorization or product specification.
-Current Good manufacturing Practice continually concerned with both production and quality control.
+Current Good Manufacturing Practice (for medicinal products) is that part of Quality Assurance requirements which ensures that Medicinal products are consistently produced and controlled to the quality standards appropriate to their intended use and as required by the marketing authorization or product specification.
+Current Good manufacturing Practice is continually concerned with both production and quality control.

 Current Good Manufacturing Practice (cGMP), are issued by regulatory authorities throughout the world, country by country and region by region.
 In general they list minimum standards for the safe manufacture, storage and distribution of medicinal drugs, devices and all associated records.
 GMP rules and FDA regulations are just as enforceable (in the country of their origin) as is common criminal law.
 Because pharmaceutical products and their raw materials are manufactured and distributed internationally, collaborations between manufacturing companies has led to national authorities introducing commonality in many specifications and standards; this is a continuous and ongoing process.

 There are several different sections to Current Good Manufacturing Practice validation requirements; as detailed in CFR’s, so it is essential to study those applicable to your processes.
 I.E. Medical Device, Biotech, Human Food, or Drugs.
 Manufacturers must adapt a very positive and proactive approach in conforming and enforcing the rules and guidelines throughout their entire manufacturing, inspecting, storing and distribution processes.
-They are required to implement processes and procedures that comply with the requirements listed in the applicable current Good Manufacturing Practices (cGMP) and gain approval from their regulatory authority that they comply with all of these regulations prior to being allowed to release their produce for public or prescribed use.
-They are subject to continuous monitoring of this regulated state.
+They are required to implement processes and procedures that comply with the requirements listed in the applicable current Good Manufacturing Practice (cGMP) and gain approval from their regulatory authority that they comply with all of these regulations prior to being allowed to release their produce for public or prescribed use.
+They are subject to continuous monitoring of this regulated state for compliance with the current Good Manufacturing Practice legislation.